 Sydney Surf Beaches

-Hawaiian Duke Kahanamoku popularised surfing on his visit to Sydney in 1914-15, first hitting Australian waves at Freshwater in 1914.
+Hawaiian Duke Kahanamoku popularised surfing on his visit to Sydney more than 100 years ago, first hitting Australian waves at Freshwater in 1914.
 His original board is still on display at the Freshwater Surf Lifesaving Club.
 Since then, Australia has produced many World Champion surfers.

 One of Australia's most famous surf beaches is Bondi Beach, less than an hour on a bus from Sydney's city centre.
 You'll find serious surfers at the southern end of the beach, while boogie boards and bodysurfers occupy the northern end.
 Visitors to the area can all enjoy the myriad bars and cafes by the waterfront.